gakimball/modeler/README.md

 ## Models

-Create a model with the `Modeler` function, then pass in fields in an object.
+Create a model with the `Modeler` function, then pass in fields as an object.

 ```js
 const model = Modeler({